Rose Bowl – Rose Bowl

-Lastly to be mentioned here is Freddie's 35er Bar.
+Lastly to be mentioned here is The 35er.
 This spot is located on the historic Route 66 and has a variety of fun beyond the beverage menu.
-Here, you'll find pool tables, a jukebox, and foosball in addition to approximately 20 beers on tap.
+Here, you’ll find pool tables, a jukebox, and foosball in addition to approximately 20 beers on tap.
 This place is known to have some of the best specials in Pasadena and all-you-can-eat free popcorn.
 Weekends provide some extra fun as they have a DJ and dancing on the lower level.

-The access portion is probably the only portion of the Rose Bowl that I have any qualms with.
+Getting there by car is not so easy.
 Located in Pasadena (found a little more than 15 minutes (13 miles) northeast of downtown Los Angeles), the city is easily accessible from the 110 or the 210 freeways.
 Unfortunately for the traffic flow, or fortunately for the scenery, the stadium is located in a mostly residential area with many small roads.
 There are limited entrances in and out of the Rose Bowl, so do provide yourself with at least an extra hour in advance of the desired arrival time.
 Rarely do you see traffic congestion as significant as you will see here.

-With well over 1 million individuals attending the Rose Parade, traffic from the parade route can cause a five minute trip to take well over a hour.
+With well over 1 million individuals attending the Rose Parade, traffic from the parade route can cause a five minute trip to take well over an hour.
 As you approach the lots closest to the stadium, you can expect standstills of 10 minutes or more trying to get to your parking spot.
-I could not pinpoint exactly what caused such significant delays, but they were rather painful as I was eager to soak in the atmosphere surrounding the stadium.

 There seems to be plenty of room at all spots for tailgating fun and there does not seem to be all of the severe restrictions that so many LA-based sporting events enforce.